Ray somehow managed to land on his feet. He was thankful that the trees stopped him from crashing into the ground.

 “You planned for this didn’t you!”
 Kaela yelled, “That’s why you were aiming for him before as well wasn’t it?!”

 “Of course!”
 Visola said with a bellowing laugh.
 “My plan would never be complete with the Valero child in my way.
-He would be a distraction for the lord I cherish.
-Only he would have been able to stop me!”
+He would be a distraction for the lord we cherish, and I was told to take him out of the picture permanently if he ever appeared before me.
+It works well for me since only he would have been able to stop me!”

 “You….”
 Kaela snarled.

 “Well, I guess that there is one other person who could stop me,” Visola narrowed her eyes.
 “But at this stage, I think I could convince her otherwise.
 All the pieces are in place for world domination.”

 “You fiend, this plan won’t work!
 Ray will…” Pennie shouted.